leeeeeeeeujin-ctrl/starbase/starbase/ai-roomchat/docs/latest-session-rpc-review-2025-11-09.md

 1. Calls `fetch_latest_rank_session_v2` and records the Supabase 42809 failure.
 2. Falls back to a pared-down table query that omits ordered-set fields so the client can keep operating with a best-effort session snapshot.
+3. Trips a 5-minute in-memory circuit breaker so subsequent requests bypass the broken RPC and immediately serve the degraded table snapshot.
-3. Returns HTTP 200 containing both the recovered session (when available) and structured diagnostics (`supabaseError`, `fallbackError`, `hint`, `via`) so operators still see the misconfiguration.
+4. Returns HTTP 200 containing both the recovered session (when available) and structured diagnostics (`supabaseError`, `fallbackError`, `hint`, `via`, `circuitBreaker`) so operators still see the misconfiguration.
-4. Surfaces the same hint through the Match Ready diagnostics pipeline so browser operators know the Supabase definition must be patched.
+5. Surfaces the same hint through the Match Ready diagnostics pipeline so browser operators know the Supabase definition must be patched.

 ## Remediation steps
 1. Open Supabase SQL Editor for the affected project.